nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 Numbers
 ~~~~~~~

-Numbers 0-9 should be spelled out, unless they are measurements or coordinates.
+Numbers 0–9 should be spelled out, unless they are measurements or coordinates.

 Numbers should be spelled out if they begin a sentence.
 In most cases, however,
 the numeral/ordinal format is preferred.

 For additional mathematical notation, use the :ref:`math role or directive <math_style>`.

-We use the period for the decimal point. (`57.45`)
+We use the period for the decimal point (`57.45`).

-The thousand separator is the comma except when showing a code example
+The thousand separator is the comma except when showing a code example.

    Example:

    We have over 5,000 connections.
-   The number of connections is ``x = 5001``
+   The number of connections is ``x = 5001``.

 Make sure you use the correct unit (e.g., millivolts for voltage) and the
 unit's symbol (`mV`).